 Executive summary

 The Environment Agency is the principal statutory body responsible for the environmental regulation of the anaerobic digestion of biodegradeable waste in England.
 Local Authorities are responsible for regulating certain listed Part B activities under the EPR.
-We seek a consistent approach across England while recognising the need for flexibility especially on lifting the barriers perceived to small scale AD.
+We seek a consistent approach across England while recognising the need for flexibility, especially on lifting the barriers perceived to small scale AD.
 The Anaerobic digestion Technical Guidance is based on established practical and reliable evidence, and is intended to provide advice and guidance to a wide range of stakeholders.
 The principal audience are operators of existing and developers of new anaerobic digesters.
 The Environment Agency’s regulatory staff will use this guidance as a framework for assessing new developments and current operations when assessing compliance with permitted activities.
 This guidance will be revised as EU Best Available Techniques (BAT) reference documents (BREF documents) are developed.
 It is the hoped that together with industry we can stimulate and encourage best practise across the anaerobic digestion community.

 You should use this guidance in addition to the standards and measures described in the general guidance note ‘How to comply with your Environmental Permit’ (EPR 1.00) to demonstrate how you will meet the objectives of your permit.
 You may also need to consult the ‘horizontal’ guidance that gives in depth information on particular topics such as odour or noise.
 They are listed in Part 3 of EPR 1.00.

 Link to permit conditions